openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Note: The OP MUST NOT provide the RP with any data it did not request.
 However, the OP MAY at its discretion omit Claims from the response.

-the example authorize call in this section will use the following unencoded example claims request parameter:
+The example authorize call in this section will use the following unencoded example claims request parameter:

 <{{examples/request/simple_id_token.json}}